 - Tax Benefit: A person can get tax exemptions on the amount deposited and interest earned on PPF account of oneself, spouse and child.

-- Fund Transfer Facility: Funds can be transferred from the account in one branch to another or among post offices provided that all the accounts belong individually to the PPF holder, without any processing fee.
+- Fund Transfer Facility: Funds can be transferred from the account in one branch to another or among post offices.
+Only if, all the accounts belong individually to the PPF holder, without any processing fee.

 - Partial Withdrawal Facility: Funds can be partially withdrawn after the sixth year of the PPF account.